pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

     <ug-color-tool>` to change the color of all selected models.
   - The :action:`Complexity Tool` action attaches the :ref:`Complexity Tool
     <ug-complexity-tool>` to change the tessellation of all selected
     model(s).
-(Note that only cylinder, sphere, torus, surface of revolution, and text models respond to complexity changes; the action is disabled if only other types of models are selected.)
+(Note that only Cylinder, Sphere, Torus, RevSurf, and text models respond to complexity changes; the action is disabled if only other types of models are selected.)
   - The :action:`Rotation Tool` action attaches the :ref:`Rotation Tool
     <ug-rotation-tool>` to rotate all selected models.
   - The :action:`Scale Tool` action attaches the :ref:`Scale Tool